json-api/json-api/format/index.md

 A document's top level **MAY** also have the following members:

-* `"meta"`: non-standard meta-information about the primary data.
 * `"links"`: URLs related to the primary data.
 * `"included"`: an array of resource objects that are related to the primary data and/or each other ("included resources").